1. Introduction

 At the heart of HTTPS/TLS are X.509 certificates and the Public Key Infrastructure (PKI).
 Public keys are made available to describe the owner (subject), the issuer, and digital signatures that prove the contents have not been modified.
 If the receiver can verify the certificate and trusts the issuer — the communication can continue.
 [3]

-With HTTPS/TLS, there is one-way and two-way option with one-way being the most common.
+With HTTPS/TLS, there is a one-way and two-way option with one-way being the most common.
 In one-way TLS — only the server contains a certificate and the client is anonymous at the network level.
 Communications can continue if the client trusts the certificate presented by the server.
 In two-way TLS, the client also presents a signed certificate that can identify them to the server and form two-way authentication at the network level.
 Two-way is very secure but not as common except in closed environments (e.g., server-to-server environments with fixed/controlled communications).
 We will stick to one-way TLS in this lecture.

 3.2.
 Keystores

-A keystore is repository of security certificates - both private and public keys.
+A keystore is a repository of security certificates - both private and public keys.
 There are two primary types: Public Key Cryptographic Standards (PKCS12) and Java KeyStore (JKS).
 PKCS12 is an industry standard and JKS is specific to Java.
 [4] They both have the ability to store multiple certificates and use an alias to identify them.
 Both use password protection.

 There are typically two uses for keystores: your identity (keystore) and the identity of certificates you trust (truststore).
 The former is used by servers and must be well protected.
 The latter is necessary for clients.
 The truststore can be shared but its contents need to be trusted.